bmeaut/grainautline/docs/usermanual.md

 The editor blends the visible layers.
 This means that if there are multiple things visible in the same location, their color is blended.

 * The original image preserves its original colors.
+* The Aux layer shows the Aux with yellow.
+* The selection layer shows the selection or its inverse with green, and optionally the border lines with red.
+See the subsection of selection visualization
-* Blobs are blue.
-Selected ones are light blue, other ones are darker.
-(If you choose to make the blobs have different color (see global functions "C" below), unselected blobs will have various blue shades.)
+* The Blobs layer uses blue.
+If you choose to make the blobs have different color (see global functions "C" below), blobs will have various blue shades.

-* Aux is yellow.
+### Selection visualization modes

+There are 3 modes for visualizing the set of selected blobs on the Selection layer:

+* Normal mode shows the selected blobs with green.
+* Inverted mode shows the unselected blobs with green.
+This may be useful if you want to see the current blob in full details on the original image, but you still want to know where its boundaries are.
+* Complex mode is like the inverted, but it also shows the border lines with red.
+This allows you to see the border lines even inside the currently selected blob.

+You can change between these modes by pressing F8.

+### Selecting blobs

+There are two ways to select blobs:

+* Ctrl + Left click always toggles the selection of the blob under the mouse.
+* If enabled (toggled by F9), if the right mouse button is pressed, the blob under the mouse will be the single selected one.
+This allows you fast selection, but does not allow multiple blobs to be selected at the same time.

+### Best practices

+Currently, the most appropriate selection and visualization mode is the following:

+* Inverted or Complex selection visualization (changed by F9), together with selection by right button press and mouse movement (toggled by F8).

 ## Global functions